blueOkiris/protogen/README.md

       )
       ```
    + You then declare the type via: `<type>(T1, ...)`, e.g. `my_struct_t(int, char)` yields `struct { int a; char b; }`
+   + This isn't all that useful however since template functions are not also possible
 - `export` - Public/Private
    + To allow other files to see your functions, types, and *also* global variables, you can "export" them.
    + This causes their info to end up in the global `fns.h` instead of your C file's local `file.c_fns.h` file.